sangramsinghg/berkeley_fintech_module_3_challenge/README.md

 Analyzing specific dates in the early, middle and later periods show that there are more opportunities in the early part of the day and even later part of the day (when the Asia market is starting to get active).
 During the working hours, major arbitrage opportunities are non existent.
-The specific date analysis also confirms that the arbitrage opportunities diminish in the later period as more people discover price discrepencies.
+The specific date analysis also confirms that the arbitrage opportunities diminish in the later period as more people discover price dislocation/discrepencies.

 ![Bitstamp vs Coinbase Jan 16, 2018](images/bitstamp_vs_coinbase_jan_16_2018.png)
 ![Bitstamp vs Coinbase Feb 24, 2018](images/bitstamp_vs_coinbase_feb_24_2018.png)